-From an aesthetic point of view, droopy eyes can cause some concern about their physical appearance.
+From an aesthetic point of view, droopy eyes can cause concern about physical appearance.
 As the eyelids begin to droop, they can create a dark, sagging appearance in the upper part of the face, and further exacerbate bags of the lower eyelids as well.
 Combined, these issues can lead to a feeling of looking old or tired.

-Addressing problems with droopy eyes can both improve vision and provide an incredible confidence boost.
-Whether you’re looking at treatment for cosmetic reasons or due to functional concerns, people describe treatment helps them:
+Addressing droopy eyes can both improve vision and provide an incredible confidence boost.
+Whether for cosmetic reasons or functional concerns, people describe treatment as helping them:

 At Palm Clinic, Auckland, NZ we discuss treatment options openly with our clients.
-We’ve heard every concern and worry there is around growing older and we strive to break down the stigma around cosmetic treatments.
+We’ve heard every concern there is around growing older and we strive to break down the stigma around cosmetic treatments.

-When you have severe ptosis, Blepharoplasty (ptosis surgery) is a common, minimally invasive surgery to remove excess or saggy eyelid skin and the underlying tissue, creating a more youthful, open-eyed result.
-You can read more about blepharoplasty (eyelid surgery) on our Palm Clinic Auckland, NZ individual treatment page.
+For cases of severe ptosis, Blepharoplasty (ptosis surgery) is a common, minimally invasive surgery to remove excess or saggy eyelid skin and the underlying tissue, creating a more youthful, open-eyed result.

 Botox® is a prescription medicine for the treatment of frown lines, horizontal forehead lines and crow’s feet round the eyes.
 Botox® has risks and benefits.
 Ask your doctor if Botox® is right for you.
 If you have side effects, see your doctor.
 You will need to pay for Botox® and clinic fees will apply.
 For details on precautions & side effects consult your healthcare professional or the Consumer Medicine Information (CMI) at www.medsafe.govt.nz.
 Botox® treatment lasts about 4 months and further courses of treatment may be necessary.
 Should only be administered by trained medical professionals.(Contains botulinum toxin A 50,100 & 200 units).
 Allergan (NZ) Limited, Auckland.